 COVID-19 Updates for Pregnant Patients

-***For the most up-to-date information, please reference the CDC website***
+For the most up-to-date information, please see the CDC guidelines for people who are pregnant, breastfeeding or caring for young children.

 - Washington University clinics and BJC HealthCare facilities have placed restrictions on visitors for both inpatient stays and outpatient appointments.
-Please see the latest policy here.
+Please see the latest visitor policy.

 Washington University Obstetrics and Gynecology are currently following CDC and local hospital recommendations.
 Please see below for additional information.